daniloBlera/setup-stuff/README.md

 ...
 Anyway, back into installing stuff.

 # Install stuff pls
-Running the `dsstne_setup.sh` script will do the steps below...
+Running the `dsstne_setup.sh` script will do the steps below but maybe you just like reading and stuff, I don't know...

 # In the beginning, there's docker and nvidia's plugin
 First updating stuff up